XXIIVV/webring/README.md

 - Add your website url to the [sites.js](https://github.com/XXIIVV/webring/edit/master/scripts/sites.js) file.
 - Submit a Pull Request with **the location of the webring icon** on your site.

 Alternatively, if you your website has a dark background, use `icon.white.svg`.
-If your website is complaning about *https*, go ahead and host the icon yourself. **Single page websites, and websites that act only as portal to other social platforms, will be rejected**.
+If your website is complaning about *https*, go ahead and host the icon yourself. **Single page websites, and websites acting only as portals to other social platforms, will be rejected**.

 ### Circular Linking